 Available app extension points

-App extensions allow apps to add features to certain defined parts of several Shopify user interfaces.
-These are the areas available to app extensions.
+App extensions allow apps to add features to certain defined areas of several Shopify user interfaces.
+Those defined areas are called “extension points.”

 Admin navigation links